openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 1. Listen for the StageVideoAvailabilityEvent.STAGE_VIDEO_AVAILABILITY event to find out when the Stage.stageVideos vector has changed.
 See

-    “Using the
+    "Using the

-    StageVideoAvailabilityEvent.STAGE_VIDEO_AVAILABILITY event” on page 517
+    StageVideoAvailabilityEvent.STAGE_VIDEO_AVAILABILITY event" on page 517

     .
 2. If the StageVideoAvailabilityEvent.STAGE_VIDEO_AVAILABILITY event reports that stage video is available, use the Stage.stageVideos Vector object within the event handler to access a StageVideo object.